Subscriber login, profile, and subscription management

 Q: How do I find an obituary?

 A: For paid death notices, search by the full name (first and last), date or keyword on the Obituaries page.
 These notices are archived online for one year.
-To locate articles on prominent individuals who died during the current week, check our News Obituaries page.
+You can locate articles on prominent individuals who died during the current week.
 You can also search our online archive for news obituaries published since Feb.
 1, 1996.
 Obituaries posted prior to that date are available on microfilm at your public library periodical archive.
 For historical obituaries, you can also search our digitized newspaper pages from 1900 through 1984 by accessing our fee-based Seattle Times Historical Archive.

 Q: How do I send a letter to the editor?